Jonathan Raymond: Good Authority

 Jonathan Raymond is the founder of Refound, where he and his team work with organizations to create a company culture based in personal growth.
 He’s the author of the book Good Authority: How to Become the Leader Your Team Is Waiting For*.

-Jonathan’s team recently released The Accountability Dial 101* course to help leaders have great feedback conversations with their teams.
+Jonathan’s team recently released The Good Accountability course* to help leaders have great feedback conversations with their teams.
 If you are working to get better at accountability, it’s the most useful framework I know of to balance care for people and accountability for results.

 In this conversation, Jonathan and I discuss the Accountability Dial, how it’s most useful when leading virtually, and the importance of taking the first step.